Verdify

 What is the next step after using the blueprint?

-Use the blueprint to identify the workflow, allowed actions, authority layer, telemetry, and scorecard, then validate the candidate with a Verified AI Operations Audit.
+Use the blueprint to identify the workflow, allowed actions, authority layer, telemetry, private evals, feedback, and outcome signals, then validate the candidate with an AI Learning Loop Audit.